-Knowing the Symptoms of UTIs in Dogs
+Knowing the Symptoms of Urinary Problems in Dogs

-- Licking the urinary opening – While it’s common for dogs (and cats) to give themselves a deep clean, licking of the urinary opening more than usual could mean your dog has a UTI.
+- Licking the urinary opening – While it’s common for dogs (and cats) to give themselves a deep clean, licking of the urinary opening more than usual could mean your dog has a bladder problem.
 Dogs are intuitive creatures and address their wounds with their tongue.
 While in this case, licking won’t help them; it could help you determine the issue.

 - Dribbling urine – If you notice small drops of urine in your dog’s walking path, this could have been because they had trouble getting all of it out when they were outside.

 - More frequent urination – Another reason for urinating in the house is that they have to go more often than usual.
 Frequent urination could be because of the difficulty urinating or that they’re drinking more water.

 Fever – Some urinary issues may come with a fever.
 If your dog is hot to the touch but shivering like they’re cold, this is a good sign of a fever.

 If your dog strays from their normal behavior in any of these ways, be sure to watch them closely while they go to the bathroom.
 As a final, but acute, symptom:

 - Bloody or cloudy urine – If you notice blood in the urine or that the urine appears cloudy, it’s time to take your dog to the vet immediately.